samiralibabic/crawlers/README.md

 # Web Crawler Project

-This project is a web-based application that provides two types of web crawlers to extract external links from websites.
+This project is a web-based application that provides two types of web crawlers to extract external links from websites..

 ## Features